Governikus/AusweisApp/docs/sdk/desktop.rst

 This chapter deals with the desktop specific properties of the AusweisApp2 SDK.
 The AusweisApp2 core is reachable over a **WebSocket** which is running by default since AusweisApp2 1.16.0.
-Subsequent sections deal with the SDK interface itself and explain which steps are necessary in order to talk to the AusweisApp2 SDK.
+Subsequent sections deal with the SDK interface itself and explain which steps are necessary in order to communicate with the AusweisApp2 SDK.

+.. _websocket:

 WebSocket
 ---------